Guidance for Parish & Town Councils

 Feel free to ask us for help if you get stuck!

 Contact our Community Ecology Team here.
-We will meet with you in your Parish to assess the options and write you a tailored habitat management plan.
+We can meet with you in your Parish to assess options for your spaces' management and write you a tailored habitat management plan.
 There are usually multiple options for bringing in biodiversity.
-With that in mind, we make sure that the chosen method is right for your group and your Parish.
+With that in mind, we make sure that the chosen method is right for your group and your Parish, dependent on ambitions and resources.

 We can also point you towards funding pots for certain projects and link you to places that have done / are doing similar things in their area.